LukeShirnia/MySQLProcessCheck/README.md

 # MySQLProcessCheck
 Check MySQL process list with a python script.
 <br />
 This is python script to query MySQL processlist and report on all queries running over a certain defined time in seconds.
-These queries will then be emailed to a specified address.
+These queries will then be emailed to a specified address and written to a file (with time stamps).

 <br />